RoboCup-SPL/GameController/README.md

 - `setPlay` has been added to indicate the currently active set play and appropriate macros have been defined.
 - `kickingTeam` replaces `kickOffTeam` since it is also used in set plays.
+- The ability of a robot to notify the GameController about being manually (un-)penalized has been removed.

 Since 2015, after a change from Set to Playing in SPL games the GameController does not send the correct game state and time for 15 seconds.
 This behaviour